 You can also install the Laravel application with composer using the following command.

 This command will create a new Laravel project with a name

 Step 2 – Stripe Testing Keys

-Once you’ve logged in and been taken to the Stripe dashboard, you’ll find the testing keys on the dashboard, as seen in the image below.
+Once you log in and are taken to the Stripe dashboard, you will see the testing keys on the dashboard, as shown in the image below.

 Stripe Testing Keys for dashboard

 You can also retrieve the testing or production keys by going to Developers -> API Keys, as illustrated in the figure below.